NYC moves to rein in Uber with cap on ride-hail vehicles

-NEW YORK (AP) - New York City is reining in the growth of Uber, Lyft and other app-based ride services with a temporary cap on new cars picking up fares.
+NEW YORK (AP) - New York City moved Wednesday to regulate the explosive growth of Uber and other app-based ride services with a temporary cap on new licenses for ride-hailing services.

 Backers of the proposals said both the traditional yellow cab industry and drivers for app-based services are suffering as Uber cars flood the city's streets.
 They said the growth of ride-hailing apps has also worsened traffic congestion.

+A similar cap on Uber and other car services was proposed in 2015 but did not attract enough support to pass.
+City officials said that in the intervening years the number of for-hire vehicles on the streets has surged from 63,000 to more than 100,000, forcing drivers to compete for scarce fares and making it difficult for any of them to earn a living wage.

+At the same time, the value of the medallions that are required to operate a yellow cab has plunged from more than $1 million to $200,000 or less, forcing many medallion owners into bankruptcy.
+Debt and financial hardship have been blamed for the deaths of six taxi and car-service drivers in the last year.

-But opponents said Uber and Lyft provide needed service to neighborhoods outside Manhattan that are poorly served by yellow cabs.
+Opponents of the legislation said Uber and Lyft provide much-needed service to areas outside of Manhattan that aren't served by traditional taxis.
+They also said black and Hispanic New Yorkers need ride-hailing apps because yellow cab drivers often won't stop for them.

+"They're talking about putting a cap on Uber, do you know how difficult it is for black people to get a yellow cab in New York City?"
+The Rev. Al Sharpton wrote on Twitter.

+But Councilwoman Laurie Cumbo, a Democrat, said Uber will still be available despite the moratorium on new cars.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.